What grades are offered by Kansas Virtual Academy (KSVA)?

 There are no home visits as part of the program and no other intrusions into your home.

 Each year, the Kansas Department of Health and Environment issues its updated immunization requirements for any child attending school.
 Immunizations are used to protect children from highly infectious diseases.
-The requirements for the 2020–2021 school year are made based on the Advisory Committee on Immunization Practices (ACIP) recommendations.
+The requirements are made based on the Advisory Committee on Immunization Practices (ACIP) and the Centers for Disease Control and Prevention (CDC) recommendations.

 In certain cases, exemptions to vaccination are allowed.
 These include: